kupl/Pystaar/README.md

 pip install --use-pep517 -e pyannotate
 ```

-# Execution
+### Setup OpenAI API Key for LLM-based Test Generation

-To execute the PySTAAR with existing components, you shold set up OpenAI API key in the environment variable
+To execute the PySTAAR with existing components, you should set up OpenAI API key in the environment variable
 ```bash
 export OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>
 ```

-## Running the whole framework
+### Running the whole framework
 To run the PySTAAR framework, we provide a sample script that demonstrates how to use the framework:

 ```bash